Ficool

 And that frightened him more than anything else.

-He turned from the window, the chill having done nothing to steady him.
-His steps carried him in slow circles round the room, hands in his hair.
-His joints ached.
-His head, as always, pulsed with that low, thrumming pressure just behind the eyes.
+He turned from the window, the chill doing nothing to steady him.
+His steps carried him in slow circles round the room, hands running through his hair.
+His joints ached with the familiar pull before a full moon, while a low, thrumming pressure behind his eyes reminded him that the tumour was simply another kind of curse, one his body could not outwit.

-But there's no gentle way to be told you've got something growing in your skull, that your time is being counted out in weeks and months instead of years.
+There is no gentle way to be told you have something growing in your skull, that your time is being counted out in weeks and months instead of years.

-He hadn't asked for a treatment plan.
-Hadn't booked a follow-up.
-Just nodded, thanked them, and left.
+He had not asked for a treatment plan and had not booked a follow-up.
+He had simply nodded, thanked them, and left.

-It didn't scare him.
+It did not scare him.
 Not really.
-He'd always half-expected to go early—whether at the hands of the monster inside him or from some quiet, unremarkable end.
+He had always half-expected to go early, whether at the hands of the monster inside him or by some quiet, unremarkable end.
 The fear had passed.

 What he felt now was something colder.